MorvennVahl/Gender_Name_API/README.md

       - go to the created UnitTest1.cs class that has been automatically generated and add.: using Name_Gender_API.Data; to the Project. it now can access Classes and Functions declared.

-  A simple Test could be.:
+  A very simple Test could be.:

   ```
   using System.Collections.Generic;